 Since 2009 I have also been active in teaching, most notably acting as teaching assistant for the fourth year Aircraft Design course and the first year Engineering Strategies and Practices course at the University of Toronto, both hands-on project based design courses.
 From 2011 to 2019, I was also an outreach instructor with the University of Toronto Engineering Outreach Office, delivering STEM outreach courses as part of the DEEP Summer Academy.

 Within my professional community, I served as the Chair of the Space Generation Advisory Council from 2016 to 2018, having served in other roles since 2012.
-I also serve as a vice-chair of the International Astronautical Federation (IAF) Space Education and Outreach Committee (SEOC) and a member of the IAF Workforce Development-Young Professionals Programme Committee (WD-YPP).
+I also serve as a Chair of the International Astronautical Federation (IAF) Space Education and Outreach Committee (SEOC) and Vice-Chair of the IAF Workforce Development-Young Professionals Programme Committee (WD-YPP).

 When not conducting research or volunteering with professional organizations, I work with organization such as Let’s Talk Science and the Ontario Online Research Coop to educate the next generation, or act as a consultant with organizations such as the Skolkovo Foundation with their start-up incubation programs.